-When I look at my bookshelf, I often notice the same handful of gardening books.
-They are by the most prominent British horticulturalists of the 19th and 20th centuries.
+When I peruse my bookshelf, I often gravitate toward the same old cluster of gardening books.
+They’re by the most prominent British horticulturalists of the 19th and 20th centuries.
 The designers who built the most spectacular estates in England.
 They experimented with the concepts of outdoor rooms, mixed borders, and designing with focal points or natural features.
-While classic European gardens featured the formality of hedges and geometric patterns, these British visionaries broke away from that formality and created a new, inventive, naturalistic art.
+While classic European gardens featured the formality of hedges and geometric patterns, these British visionaries broke away from that formality.
+They created a new, inventive, naturalistic art.

 The Gardens of Gertrude Jekyll

 Gertrude Jekyll was the original garden designer.
 Born in 1843, she was a student of Arts and Crafts artist William Morris.
 Influenced by the integration of various crafts and art (tapestry, painting, woodwork, etc.), Jekyll became one of the first gardeners to consider color palette, sculpture, architecture and natural cues in her designs.
 She created the garden of her home Munstead Wood as well as many commissioned designs.
 She also published books and articles.
 But really she is most remembered for seeing gardening as an artistic endeavor.
-This book discusses her philosophy of practicality while laying out her vision in illustrations of design plans and photos of those in realized gardens.
+This book discusses her philosophy of practicality while laying out her vision in illustrations of design plans and photos.
 I love this book.

 Gardening at Sissinghurst

 Perhaps, the most famous English garden is at Sissinghurst Castle.
 Vita Sackville-West bought a ramshackle estate owned by her ancestors and renovated it in the 1930s.
 She established a sweeping, multi-faceted property.
 She and her husband Harold Nicolson installed a lake, a tower, countless “rooms,” and borders.
 Each room focused on one theme or element.